ncasteln/42-inception/srcs/requirements/nginx/README.md

 _Examples_: \`https://www.example.com/index.html\`, \`ftp://ftp.example.com/files/document.pdf\`
 - *URN* (Uniform Resources Name): persistent and location-indipendent identifier.

+### sockets
+A socket is a strategy for communication between client-server.
+It can be defined as an endpoint for communication.
+Given a communication between 2 processes over a network, each of them will have its own socket.
+The server waits and listen to a port, the client will send a request, the server accepts it and the connection is established.
+Identity of a socket: [IP address]:[port number].

 ## Configuration file
 Location of the configuration files:
 - _/etc/nginx/nginx.conf_: contains the _http_ and _events_ context, which are inside the _main_ context.
 Inside _http_ we will place the _server_ blocks, in which take place one or more _location_ blocks.
 Let's note that at the end of the _http_ block inside this conf file the are those statements, which will be inside the _http_ scope:
 	- _include /etc/nginx/conf.d/*.conf;_
 	- _include /etc/nginx/sites-enabled/*;_
 Therefore, by adding a file to those folder, would add our custom configurations.

 Pay attention that there are some strange bad documented facts about _/etc/nginx/sites-enabled/_ and _/etc/nginx/sites-available/_ in Debian, which you can eventually explore in [this](https://serverfault.com/questions/1075019/nginx-on-debian-buster-the-right-way-to-handle-config-files) and [this](https://stackoverflow.com/questions/41303885/nginx-do-i-really-need-sites-available-and-sites-enabled-folders) questions.

-## Configuration terms
+### Configuration terms
 - *_Context_*: delimited by curly brackets `{...}`.
 By nesting them, configurations can be inherited.
 - *_Directive_*: the context is made of rule, the directives.
 They can be used only in the context that they were designed for, otherwise an error is returned.